-If you did not enter an amount in box 1, 3, 7, 8, 9, or 10, even if you entered an amount in box 2, you must mark the appropriate box.
-If you entered an amount in box 1, 3, 7, 8, 9, or 10, you may, but you do not have to, mark the appropriate box.
-However, see Rechar. below.
+If you did not enter an amount in box 1, 3, 8, 9, 10, or 11 even if you entered an amount in box 2 or 4, you must mark the appropriate box.
+If you entered an amount in box 1, 3, 8, 9, 10, or 11 you may, but you do not have to, mark the appropriate box.
 IRA.
 Check "IRA" if you are filing Form 5498 to report information about a traditional IRA account.

 SEP.
-Check "SEP" if you are filing Form 5498 to report information about a SEP account.
+Check "SEP" if you are filing Form 5498 to report information about a SEP IRA.
 A SEP is a written arrangement (plan) under section 408(k) established by an employer to make contributions toward his or her own (if a self-employed individual) and employees' retirement.
 The contributions are made to the IRAs of the participants in the plan.
-If you do not know whether the account is a SEP, mark the "IRA" checkbox.
+If you do not know whether the account is a SEP IRA, mark the "IRA" checkbox.

 SIMPLE.
-Check "SIMPLE" if you are filing Form 5498 to report information about a SIMPLE account.
-A SIMPLE is an individual retirement plan that can receive contributions under a written salary reduction arrangement.
-It may be established by an employer with 100 or fewer employees or by a self-employed person with no employees.
-Do not check this box for a SIMPLE under a section 401(k) plan.
+Check "SIMPLE" if you are filing Form 5498 to report information about a SIMPLE IRA account.
+A SIMPLE IRA is an individual retirement plan that can receive contributions under a written salary reduction arrangement.
+It may be established by an employer (including a self-employed person) with 100 or fewer employees.
+Do not check this box for a SIMPLE IRA under a section 401(k) plan.
 See section 408(p).